ruiseixasm/JsonTalkiePy/README.md

 	Exiting...
 ```
 ### Channel setting
-In order to command multiple devices at once, instead of calling them by name call them by `channel`.
+In order to command multiple devices at once, instead of calling them by name you can call them by `channel`.
+This applies to all commands besides the `talk` one used bellow by `channel`.
 ```bash
 PS C:\Users\Utilizador\Documents\GitHub\JsonTalkiePy> python .\talk.py
         [Talker-ae] running.
 Type 'exit' to exit or 'talk' to make them talk.